Roosterbear/tips/english.md

 * Why don't you just back off, string bean?
 * The second we hit the place, we start making some phone calls
 * What's got into ya?
+* I picked it up on sale
+* Make believe it's my foot and smash it
+* I've been briefed on the plan
+* What's your assessment?
+* You will be allowed out into the Quad
+* You have seen these orange wires running throughout this building
+* These are wired to explosives
+* If one of these wires is cut
+* If any of the individual explosives are tampered with
+* We managed to stay together anyway
+* Here we go!
+* I will not hesitate
+* That could damn well get them killed
+* I don't give a damn
+* You might as well come with us
+* None of us can sleep, specially with you two yapping
+* They are being urged
+*